 The Parent Company, along with other Group entities, is party to a guarantee in respect of the cash pool overdraft balance within the cash pooling facility with NatWest Bank Plc.
-At 31 December 2020 there were £nil (2019: nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2020 was £nil (2019: £nil).
+At 31 December 2021 there were £nil (2020: nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2021 was £nil (2020: £nil).
 This guarantee is not expected to give rise to any loss.

 The Parent Company, along with other Group entities, is party to a guarantee in respect of any individual Company's overdraft balance within the cash pooling facility with the Bank of Scotland Plc.
-At 31 December 2020 there were nil (2019: nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2020 was £nil (2019: £nil).
+At 31 December 2021 there were £nil (2020: nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2021 was £nil (2020: £nil).
 This guarantee is not expected to give rise to any loss.

 The Parent Company, along with other Group entities, is party to a guarantee in respect of any individual Company's overdraft balance within the cash pooling facility with ABN AMRO Bank n.v.
-At 31 December 2020 there were £nil (2019: £nil) overdraft balances in companies in the cash pooling facility.
-The net overdraft position in the cash pooling facility as at 31 December 2020 was £nil (2019: £nil).
+At 31 December 2021 there were £nil (2020: £nil) overdraft balances in companies in the cash pooling facility.
+The net overdraft position in the cash pooling facility as at 31 December 2021 was £nil (2020: £nil).
 This guarantee is not expected to give rise to any loss.

-During the year the Royal BAM Group n.v. drew down the revolving credit facility of €400m, to which BAM Construct UK Ltd and other Group entities, is a guarantor.
+During the prior year the Royal BAM Group n.v. drew down the revolving credit facility of €400m, to which BAM Construct UK Ltd and other Group entities, is a guarantor.
 On 24 April 2020, the committed revolving credit facility was extended by one year to 31 March 2024, with the committed amount reducing to €360m from 1 April 2023.
-The utilisation of this facility as at 31 December 2020 was €400m (2019: €nil).
+The utilisation of this facility as at 31 December 2021 was €nil (2020: €400m).
 The directors are satisfied that Royal BAM Group n.v. is currently able to fulfil all its obligations under these agreements without recourse to any of the guarantors.